unused1/CS614_Individual_Eval/README.md

 - `--balanced`: Use balanced category selection for applicable evaluations
 - `--sequential`: Use sequential (non-random) subset selection
 - `--mock`: Run all evaluations in mock mode without calling Ollama API
+- `--no-progress`: Disable progress bars even if tqdm is available

 #### Examples
 Evaluate all three models with default settings: